nrdg/afq/docs/index.md

 If you are interested in these projects, feel free to [contact us](mailto:arokem@uw.edu).

 We are grateful for [funding](about/funding.md) that supports our work.

-Want to learn about human connectomics?
-Read more [here](background/diffusion-mri.md)

-We focus our investigations primarily on the measurements of the white matter contains the long-range connections between different brain regions.
-Diffusion MRI (dMRI) is a powerful imaging technology that provides non-invasive *in vivo* measurements of these connections.
-These measurements have provided compelling evidence that the biophysical properties of these connections account for individual variation in many important cognitive skills, and they predict clinical symptoms across a variety of psychiatric and neurological disorders (reviewed in [@Rokem2017JoVWM] and [@wandell2016clarifying]).

 <!--
 ## TODO: Expectations for autofq site?